quentin452/OptimizationsAndTweaks/README.md

 # Dangerzone

-This mod is really not tested so idk really if it work , but i see improvement when i try the mod , might be placebo?
-But i maked some tests and it seem to be not placebo on my modpack.
+This mods seem to be work according to my tests.

-And might be corrupt your world??????
+might be corrupt your world??????

 If anyone know a tool to properly test my mod ,tell me pls

 # Description

+This mod is in alpha for now

 This mod make things multithreaded.